President Akufo-Addo to launch National Cathedral Week in July

-President Nana Addo Dankwa Akufo-Addo will launch the National Cathedral Week in July 2022, designated to discuss issues concerning the completion and operationalisation of the National Cathedral and how the churches can support through special offertory.
+President Nana Addo Dankwa Akufo-Addo will launch the National Cathedral Week in July, this year, designated to discuss issues concerning the completion and operationalisation of the National Cathedral and how the churches can support through special offertory.

-The President will launch the exhibition in July and that will be the start of the National Cathedral Week,” he added.
+The President will launch the exhibition in July and that will be the start of the National Cathedral Week,” he said.

-Dr. Opoku-Mensah said this in Accra on Thursday when the Triumphant Baptist Church in Kumasi donated GHC100,000.00 towards the construction of the Cathedral.
+Dr Opoku-Mensah said this in Accra on Thursday when the Triumphant Baptist Church in Kumasi donated GH₵100,000.00 towards the construction of the Cathedral.

-The Ghana Baptist Convention Secretariat also presented GHC 20, 000.00 to the secretariat following a request to churches to raise funds to support the successful completion of the project.
+The Ghana Baptist Convention Secretariat also presented GH₵20, 000.00 to the secretariat following a request to churches to raise funds to support the successful completion of the project.

-He also mentioned series of fundraising activities among the private sector, international fundraising for Ghanian churches in the diaspora, and among donor groups outside the country.
+He also mentioned series of fundraising activities among the private sector, an international fundraising for Ghanian churches in the diaspora and among donor groups outside the country.

-The Reverend Dr. Ernest Adu Gyamfi, the Executive President of, the Ghana Baptist Convention, said it was the pleasure of the Church and Secretariat to support a noble course that would symbolise the Christian community and add diversity to the country.
+The Reverend Dr Ernest Adu Gyamfi, the Executive President, Ghana Baptist Convention, said it was the pleasure of the Church and Secretariat to support a noble course that would symbolise the Christian community and add diversity to the country.

 Rev. Victor Kusi Boateng, Secretary to the Board of Trustees, National Cathedral, expressed appreciation to the Church for the donation.